mygulamali/pi-zero/README.md

 installed, to enable Ansible to create an SSH connection to your Raspberry Pi Zero with a password.

+#### RTL8188eu Wifi Dongle

+I have a wifi dongle based on the RTL8188eu chipset on one of my Raspberry Pis.
+Wifi should still work with the setup described above, but the [instructions here](https://zsiti.eu/wifi-rtl8188eu-raspberry-pi-zero/) should be followed to ensure that the appropriate kernel modules are installed and loaded.

 ## Playbooks

 The following playbooks assume that you have created a new inventory file named